-- 5. If the county clerk determines that the application is complete, he or she shall, within 10 days after receiving the application, mail to the applicant: - (a) A notice that the applicant is preregistered or registered to vote, as applicable.
-If the applicant is registered to vote, the county clerk must also mail to the applicant a voter registration card as required by [subsection 6 of] NRS 293.517; or - (b) A notice that the person's application to preregister to vote or the registrar of voters' register has been corrected to reflect any changes indicated on the application. - 6.
-Except as otherwise provided in subsection 5 of NRS 293.518, if the county clerk determines that the application is not complete, the county clerk shall, as soon as possible, mail a notice to the applicant that additional information is required to complete the application.
-If the applicant provides the information requested by the county clerk within 15 days after the county clerk mails the notice, the county clerk shall, within 10 days after receiving the information, mail to the applicant: - (a) A notice that the applicant is: - (1) Preregistered to vote; or - (2) Registered to vote and a voter registration card as required by [subsection 6 of] NRS 293.517; or - (b) A notice that the person's application to preregister to vote or the registrar of voters' register has been corrected to reflect any changes indicated on the application. - → If the applicant does not provide the additional information within the prescribed period, the application is void. - 7.
-The applicant shall be deemed to be preregistered or registered or to have corrected the information in the application to preregister to vote or the registrar of voters' register on the date the application is postmarked or received by the county clerk, whichever is earlier. - 8.
-If the applicant fails to check the box described in paragraph (b) of subsection 10, the application shall not be considered invalid and the county clerk shall provide a means for the applicant to correct the omission at the time the applicant appears to vote in person at the assigned polling place. - 9.
-The Secretary of State shall prescribe the form for applications to preregister or register to vote by: - 40 (a) Mail, which must be used to preregister or register to vote by 41 mail in this State. - (b) Computer, which must be used to preregister or register to vote [in]:
+- [5.]
+7. If the county clerk determines that the application is complete, he or she shall, within 10 days after receiving the application, mail to the applicant: - (a) A notice that the applicant is preregistered or registered to vote, as applicable.
+If the applicant is registered to vote, the county clerk must also mail to the applicant a voter registration card; [as required by subsection 6 of NRS 293.517;] or - (b) A notice that the person's application to preregister to vote or the registrar of voters' register has been corrected to reflect any changes indicated on the application. - [6.]
+8. Except as otherwise provided in subsection 5 of NRS 293.518 [.] and section 13 of this act, if the county clerk determines that the application is not complete, the county clerk shall, as soon as possible, mail a notice to the applicant that additional information is required to complete the application.
+If the applicant provides the information requested by the county clerk within 15 days after the county clerk mails the notice, the county clerk shall, within 10 days after receiving the information, mail to the applicant: - (a) A notice that the applicant is: - (1) Preregistered to vote; or - (2) Registered to vote and a voter registration card; [as required by subsection 6 of NRS 293.517;] or - (b) A notice that the person's application to preregister to vote or the registrar of voters' register has been corrected to reflect any changes indicated on the application. - → If the applicant does not provide the additional information within the prescribed period, the application is void. - [7.]
+9. The applicant shall be deemed to be preregistered or registered or to have corrected the information in the application to preregister to vote or the registrar of voters' register on the date the application is postmarked or received by the county clerk, whichever is earlier. - [8.]
+10. If the applicant fails to check the box described in paragraph (b) of subsection [10,] 12, the application shall not be considered invalid, and the county clerk shall provide a means for the applicant to correct the omission at the time the applicant appears to vote in person at the assigned polling place. - [9.]
+11. The Secretary of State shall prescribe the form for applications to preregister or register to vote by: - 40 (a) Mail, which must be used to preregister or register to vote by 41 mail in this State. - (b) Computer, which must be used to preregister or register to vote [in a county] by computer using:

-- (1) In a county if the county clerk has established a system pursuant to NRS 293.506 for using a computer to preregister or register to vote. - (2) Using the system established by the Secretary of State pursuant to section 11 of this act. - 10.
-The application to preregister or register to vote by mail must include: - (a) A notice in at least 10-point type which states:
+(1) A system established by the county clerk, if the county clerk has established a system pursuant to NRS 293.506 for using a computer to preregister or register to vote ::; or pursuant to section 11 of this act.